jaquedreyer/dart-learning-book/operators/README.md

 # Operators

-Operators are used to perform mathematical and logical operations on the variables.
+Operators are symbols or keywords used to perform operations on values.
+There are several types of operators available in Flutter.

 ### Arithmetic Operators